shrideio/shoebox/src/project/README.md

     EMAIL_BACKEND - leave the value as 'django.core.mail.backends.smtp.EmailBackend'
     EMAIL_USE_SSL - should be TRUE
     EMAIL_HOST - host of the smtp provider
-    EMAIL_PORT - port of the smtp provider, should be the SSL port.
-    EMAIL_HOST_USER - user from the smtp provider EMAIL_HOST_PASSWORD - password of the smtp provider
+    EMAIL_PORT - SSL port of the smtp provider EMAIL_HOST_USER - user from the smtp provider EMAIL_HOST_PASSWORD - password user from the smtp provider
     ```